-- Relax, hold steady and check that back stop and area behind target is safe. - 2.
-Keep firearm level and don't tilt it sideways. - 3.
-Keep tip of front sight in center of rear sight aperture. - 4.
-Focus on tip of front sight, not on target. - A. For Bull's Eye target shooting, most shooters adopt 6 o'clock hold on the black, and adjust the rear sight until groups of rounds fired are centered on the center of the bull's eye. - B. For Hunting, prepare your rifle at the shooting range as you did for Bull's Eye, but adjust rear sight until groups of rounds fired are centered on the bottom of the Bull's Eye.
-This should make the point of impact the same as your point of aim. - C. Some people prefer to aim at the center of the bull's eye so that the firearm is set for either Bull's Eye or Hunting.
+- 1. Relax, hold steady and check that back stop and area behind target is safe. - Keep firearm level and don't tilt it sideways. - Keep tip of front sight in center of rear sight aperture. - 4.
+Focus on tip of front sight, not on target.
+(See Figure 7) - A. For Bull's Eye target shooting, most shooters adopt 6 o'clock hold on the black, and adjust the rear sight until groups of rounds fired are centered on the center of the bull's eye. - B. For Point of Aim prepare your firearm at the shooting range as you did for Buil's Eye, but adjust rear sight until groups of rounds fired are centered on the bottom of the Bull's Eye.
+This should make the point of impact the same as your point of aim. - C. Some people prefer to aim at the center of the bull's eye so that the firearm is set for either Bull's Eye or Point of Aim.
 On the other hand, some shooters find it difficult to see the tip of the front sight against the black of the bull's eye and that is why we recommend the 6 o'clock hold in A and B.